con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bdag med seng ge'i sgra dang ldan/ /
 > mu stegs ri dags ngan 'jigs byed/ /

-Non-dual, teacher of non-dualality,
+Non-dual, a teacher of the non-dual truth,
-Established at reality’s summit,
+Mounted atop reality's summit,
-Whose roar is that of lion-like no self,
+With lion-like no self as his great roar,
-Who terrifies deer-like misled seekers,[^47-1] (47)
+Instilling fear in deer-like misled seekers,[^47-1] (47)

 [^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
 They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.

 * nirnāda = nināda, given the non-standard form for metricial reasons.
 See Edgerton on nirnāda.
-* VV takes tīthya in the sense of any practitioner.
-Alternative translation, Terrifier of bad deer-like seekers.
+* VV takes *tīthya* in the sense of any practitioner.

 > sarvatrago 'moghagatis tathāgatamanojavaḥ |